gulsahtan/CoR/README.md

 ## Article Type and Reproducibility Context

 This project is documented as an AI Application artifact rather than a conventional research article artifact.
-The repository addresses the PeerJ AI Application requirements by providing:

 - algorithms and code used to implement the system,
 - a plain-text README with implementation steps,